1854books/the1854project/README.md

 *The Upanishads and Sri Sankara's Commentary: Isa, Kena & Mundaka*.
 Translated by S. Sitarama Sastri, V.C.
 Seshacharri, 1905.

+Douglas J. Ficek, "Man is a Yes": Fanon, Liberation and the Playful Politics of Philosophical Archaeology, doctoral dissertation submitted to the Faculty of Temple University, August 2013.

 Swami Nikhilānand. *Self-Knowledge: An English Translation of Sankaracharya Atmabodha with Notes, Comments, and Introduction.* Sri Ramakrishna Math, 1947.